ACCESS-Community-Hub/atmosphere-cookbook/README.md

 ## Contents

 ### [Tutorials](https://atmospheric-cookbook.readthedocs.io/en/latest/tutorials.html)
-Tutorials that get you started
+Tutorials that get you started.

 ### [Recipes](https://atmospheric-cookbook.readthedocs.io/en/latest/recipes.html)
 The main part of this cookbook: All the recipes!
 These are Jupyter notebooks for either simple or not-so-simple diagnostics and analyses.
-All notebooks are aimed to be self-contained and  well-documented and explained.
+All notebooks aim to be self-contained, well-documented and explained.
-If you can find a recipe that suits your purposes, then this is the best place to start.
+If you can find a recipe that suits your purpose, then this is a great place to start.

 ## Credits